wangziqi2013/wangziqi2013.github.io/_posts/2020-12-27-strand-consistency.markdown

    The in-order issue of strand buffers might be a design simplification for evictions and coherence downgrade/invalidation.

+2. Stores can still be issued without depending on the barrier if there is a NewStrand in-between.
+The paper does not clarify this point, which introduces more unnecessary dependencies.

 This paper proposes strand consistency and a hardware implementation, StrandWeaver, to provide a better persist barrier semantics and a more efficient implementation than current designs.
 Persist barriers are essential to NVM